moby/moby/docs/extend/plugin_api.md

 ## Plugins helpers

-To ease plugins development, we're providing an `sdk` for each kind of plugins currently supported by Docker at [docker/go-plugins-helpers](https://github.com/docker/go-plugins-helpers).
+To ease plugins development, we're providing a `sdk` for each kind of plugins currently supported by Docker at [docker/go-plugins-helpers](https://github.com/docker/go-plugins-helpers).